 Everyone’s education journey is unique.
 That’s why we offer multiple paths into our PharmD program.
-Explore the options below to determine how to jumpstart your career in pharmacy!
+Explore the options below to determine how to start your career in pharmacy.

 As the name implies, regular admission is the main pathway into our PharmD program.

 To be considered for admission, all regular admissions applicants must meet all PharmD admissions requirements.